silenteyesoncode/AI-Powered-News-Article-Classifier-with-History/README.md

 ### Data Persistence Service
 A service that stores each classification request and its result in a database and retrieves the history of past requests when needed.

-## Deployment
-The applicant can use any resources available to them to develop and deploy the application.
-The applicant should provide a URL to the deployed application for evaluation.